 Strong Communication Skills

 Business analysts are the bridge between departments.
-So to interactive with them and make them agree with your point, a business analyst must have strong communication skills.
+So to interact with them and make them agree with your point, a business analyst must have strong communication skills.

 Knowledge in Business Trends